 Humble cruciferous veggies have never looked so glamorous.
-Fold mini cabbages, bright green romanesco, and ivory cauliflower into a decadent sauce and top with crispy onions.
+Fold mini cabbages, bright green romanesco, and ivory cauliflower into a decadent sauce and top with crispy shallots.

 What You Get

 Active Time: 30 minutes

 Preheat the oven to 400°F. Bring a pot of salted water to a boil.
 Line a sheet pan with clean kitchen towels and set it near the stove.

 Trim the Brussels sprouts and cut them in half, depending on size.
 Core and separate the romanesco and cauliflower into florets.
 Thinly slice the shallots.